warwick-machine-learning-group/wmlg.io/wmlg-reading-group.markdown

 ***

-13 February 2020, Thursday, at 3PM, by Virginia Aglietti
+13 February 2020, Thursday, at 3PM, Open.

+The paper/topic: TBA

+***

+20 February 2020, Thursday, at 3PM, Neil Dhir.

 The paper/topic: TBA